thunze/abitur/englisch/utopia_dystopia.md

 - fear of the outside world
 - society as an illusion of a perfect utopian world
 - worshipping of a figurehead or concept
+- distrust and banishment of the natural world
+- uniformity

 ## Organ donation